 My personal favorite from a design standpoint is Cabana Bay, with its 1950s/1960s theme.
 Here’s something to add to your Universal Orlando tips: It’s located next to the Volcano Bay water theme park, so if you’re planning on heading there a few times, it’s very convenient.
 It’s typically a lot less expensive than the others.
 There’s a bowling alley too.

 My favorite based on location and pool is the Hard Rock Hotel.
-All of the hotels except Cabana Bay have water taxi service, but unfortunately, Florida gets a lot of lightning, which stops the water taxis from operating.
+All of the hotels except Cabana Bay and Endless Summer have water taxi service, but unfortunately, Florida gets a lot of lightning, which stops the water taxis from operating.
 The Hard Rock Hotel is only a couple of minutes on foot from the gates of Universal Orlando so you never have to wait for a water taxi or walk far if it’s raining.